 Keywords: breast cancer

-3/10/15 - Dr. Marissa Bonyun is a medical doctor specializing in orthopedic surgery and has a Master's in Adult Education and Community Devleopment.
+3/10/15 - Dr. Marissa Bonyun is a medical doctor specializing in orthopedic surgery and has a master's in adult education and community development.
 In this podcast, she begins by recounting how she came to be involved with trauma-based medical care, stretching back to early experiences of learning first aid.
 Dr. Bonyun reflects on the educational principles that inform her medical practice: widening the social lens to understand the person as a whole.
 As a practitioner and surgeon, she values a patient-centered approach in which she gets to know her patients and comprehend their needs from their own point-of-view.
 In discussing the five principles of trauma-informed care, she reflects on how she has consistently striven to integrate such values into all domains of her practice.

 Keywords: orthopedic trauma-based surgery, physical traumas, holistic health, medical practitioners